corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< warning >}}
 The length of time a node takes to drain varies.
-It depends on how your CorDapps are designed and whether any CorDapps are talking to network peers that are offline or slow to respond.
+It depends on how your CorDapps are designed and whether any CorDapps are communicating with network peers that are offline or slow to respond.
 In an environment with well written CorDapps and counterparties who are online, drains may only take a few seconds.

 {{< /warning >}}